Search underway for suspect after 2 banks in Boston’s North End robbed in span of minutes

 Police say they believe one person is responsible for both of the robberies.

-The suspected robber “nonchalantly” walked into each bank and demanded money, law enforcement sources told 7’s Steve Cooper.
+The suspected robber “nonchalantly” walked into each bank and demanded money, law enforcement sources told 7NEWS.
 The individual also entered a nearby Century Bank but was turned away by staff.

+It is unclear if he had a gun but it was said that he had made gestures indicating a weapon.

 Investigators could be seen carrying bags of evidence out of the banks that were targeted by the suspect.